gbowerman/prime/readme.md

 ### Option 2: Create and run a Docker container image
 Note: If running on Windows, first install Docker Desktop, and make sure you have git installed.

+Change the image tag _"prime-app"_ in the commands below to any name you want to give it.

 1. Clone this repo locally (e.g. using git command line or VS Code etc.)
 2. cd to the prime directory
 3. Build a container image: